skimicrobe/OmicsBridge/README.md

 ##
 #### 2. Identification of multi-level clusters
 To identify the multi-level clusters, we have several steps to reach our goal.
 ##### 2-1.
-Calculating distance between samples for each omics data and then constructing similarity network
+Calculating distance between samples for each omics data and then constructing sample-to-sample similarity network
 First, the various distance metrics are used to calculate the distance between samples.
 Depending upon the data, the different metrics can be choosed.
 Here is the example of script for constructing similarity network.

 ```
 Rscript step2_constructingNetwork.R